p2pu/InventFest/Synth Tent/Synth-Module-01-Intro.markdown

  - Example folks in the community who have made the project

 ## Share Your Invent
-Post project to littleBits Project Page.
+Upload your project to littleBits [Maker Hub](http://littlebits.cc/projects) and post the link below.
+Make sure in your upload, you model a ["reflective design process"](http://en.wikipedia.org/wiki/Reflective_practice) and include:
+- The specific bits you used in the project
-- What did you do 1st, 2nd and 3rd
+- Reflect on what did you do 1st, 2nd and 3rd
-- Which resources did you consult?
+- List the resources you consulted to help others in the future

-## Refest: Design an Activity for Someone Else
-- How would you “hack” this activity to meet your needs?
-- If you could revise this activity for a group, what would that look like?